 Receive Award Preference

-Clinicians working to address the opioid epidemic may be eligible for free training to provide medication-assisted treatment (MAT).
+Clinicians working to address the opioid epidemic may be eligible for free training to provide Medications for Opioid Use Disorder (MOUD).

 The National Health Service Corps is partnering with the Substance Abuse and Mental Health Services Administration (SAMHSA) to increase the number of Drug Addiction Treatment Act of 2000 (DATA 2000) Waiver-certified clinicians in high-need communities.

 SAMHSA’s Provider Clinical Support System (PCSS) offers the most effective, evidence-based clinical practices in preventing, identifying, and treating opioid-use disorder (OUD).

 A Data 2000 Waiver refers to the Drug Addiction Treatment Act (DATA 2000) "waiver" legislation that authorized the outpatient use of buprenorphine for the treatment of OUD.
 The DATA 2000 Waiver helps improve access to OUD and substance-use disorder (SUD) treatment.
 It allows clinicians to dispense or prescribe narcotic medications like buprenorphine in settings other than an opioid treatment program (OTP).

 Why Should You Complete MOUD Training and Obtain a Data 2000 Waiver?

 - Be a part of the solution to our nation’s opioid epidemic.